 at Lyric Theatre

 Thriller Live in London is the ultimate concert celebration of the King of Pop, Michael Jackson.
-Thriller Live is almost like experience Michael Jackson live in person.
-Book your tickets from home and start counting down to a show you'll never forget!
+Thriller Live is almost like experiencing Michael Jackson live in concert.
+Book your tickets in advance and start counting down the minutes to this unforgettable event.

-- Ensure your tickets to this widely popular show
+- Secure your tickets to this widely popular show

 - Choose your own seats